-Sanlucar de Barrameda honors the Chamomile Sherry (local wine) at the Chamomile Fair at the beginning of June.
+Sanlucar de Barrameda honors the Manzanilla Sherry (local wine) at the Chamomile Fair at the beginning of June.
 If you are looking for a gastronomic feast, for five days you can enjoy wine, fried fish and seafood in this Cadiz town.

 6. FAIR AND FESTIVAL TO HONOR OUR LADY OF THE VIRTUES, CONIL

 From August 4th to August 8th, you can discover the Conil Fair and enjoy this charming village from the hand of their traditional costumes, color, traditional dances and the bustle to celebrate their Patron Saint’s festival.
 Although it is not a Patron Saint’s festival, every year the route of the Almadraba Tuna also takes place, a real feast for the palate, do not miss it.